• SearchSearch

 Essential Tips for a Caribbean Family Vacation

 Exotic enough to feel novel, familiar enough to feel comfortable, the Caribbean islands are paradise for beach-loving families.
-Many people question whether it’s worth a long trip down there if you can just go to the ocean closer to home.
-My answer: Absolutely yes.
+Many people question whether it’s worth a long trip down there if you can just go to the ocean closer to home, and my answer is yes.
 Each island’s culture and beauty are totally unique, and each casts its own lazy, hazy spell.

 Decide whether nonstop flights are a must.
-This is the first question I ask Caribbean-bound Ciao Bambino clients.
+This is the first question to ask yourself as you plan.
 I adore tiny, remote islands such as St. Vincent and the Grenadines, but getting to them can involve a ferry and/or puddle jumper after a connecting flight to the region — not fun with tired kids.
 The tradeoff is that farther-removed islands tend to be peaceful and pristine.

 If you want to fly nonstop, check airline schedules up front to narrow down your options.
-Jamaica, Aruba, St. Lucia, St. Thomas, Grand Cayman, the Dominican Republic, and Puerto Rico are typically among the best bets.
+Jamaica, the Bahamas, Aruba, St. Lucia, the U.S. Virgin Islands, Grand Cayman, the Dominican Republic and Puerto Rico are typically among the best bets.

 Even with direct/nonstop flights, you’ll often have a long transfer from the airport to your accommodations.
-I enjoy this, as you get an up-close peek at the island’s landscape and character, but don’t forget to factor it into the total travel time.
+I enjoy this, as it offers an up-close peek at the island’s landscape and character, but don’t forget to factor it into the total travel time.

 Picture your ideal beachscape.
 When my husband and I honeymooned on St. Lucia, he was startled by the brownish gray beaches and deep blue sea.
 Like a lot of people, he assumed that everywhere in the Caribbean has sugar-white sand lapped by crystalline water.
 Not so!

-Consider how much activity you want.
+Agree on how much activity you want.
 Are your kids happy playing in the sand and surf all day, or do they need more action?
 If they’ll get bored hanging out on the beach, pick a property with lots going on or an island that has plenty to do.
-Aruba, Jamaica, Grand Cayman, the Dominican Republic, and parts of the Bahamas offer a huge variety of resorts with kids’ clubs and family programming, plus offsite excursions galore.
-Along with Puerto Rico and St. Thomas, however, these islands are also some of the most developed, with shopping centers, nightclubs, restaurants and in some cases casinos.
+Aruba, Jamaica, Barbados, Grand Cayman, the Dominican Republic and parts of the Bahamas offer a good variety of luxury resorts with kids’ clubs and family programming, plus offsite excursions galore.
+However, these islands are also some of the most developed, with infrastructure like shopping centers, nightclubs, restaurants and casinos.
+You can find unspoiled pockets, but the vibe overall is busy.

-For hiking and nature touring, I would shortlist St. Lucia, St. John and Dominica (distinct from the Dominican Republic).
+For hiking and nature touring, I would shortlist St. Lucia, St. John and Dominica (different from the Dominican Republic).
 Barbados, Puerto Rico, the DR, St. Kitts and Nevis, Antigua and Grenada are standouts for historical sightseeing.
 Want to dive or snorkel?
-Try the Caymans, Virgin Islands, and Turks & Caicos.
+Try the Caymans, the U.S. and British Virgin Islands, the Bahamas and Turks & Caicos.

 Know that beaches on many islands are public, even in front of the resorts.
-You’ll rub elbows with locals (I consider this a plus!) and you may encounter vendors offering hair braiding, watersports or refreshments.
+You’ll rub elbows with locals and you may encounter vendors offering hair braiding, watersports or refreshments.
 Just say a polite “No, thank you” and move on if you’re not interested.

 Note that public doesn’t always mean jam-packed.
-I recently spent a few days at a large resort on Turks & Caicos’ beautiful Grace Bay, and even with island residents plus guests, the crowds were manageable.
+Some years ago I stayed at a large resort on Turks & Caicos’ beautiful Grace Bay, and even with island residents plus guests, the crowds were manageable.
 Even so, concierges and drivers can point you to safe, under-the-radar beaches that you may have almost to yourself.

 TIP: Many people request a villa right on the water, but I think it’s ideal to stay higher up if you don’t mind a short trek to the beach.
 The views are prettier, and you’ll catch cooling breezes that can offset the lack of A/C.

 Remember mainland Caribbean beaches too.
-Colombia, Mexico’s Yucatan Peninsula, and Central American countries like Nicaragua, Belize and Costa Rica all border the Caribbean Sea.
-If the islands are too pricey, you can enjoy the same beautiful beaches and blue water from a more affordable location with its own distinctive culture.
+Colombia, Mexico’s Yucatan Peninsula and Central American countries like Nicaragua, Belize and Costa Rica all border the Caribbean Sea.
+If the islands are too pricey, you can enjoy the same beautiful beaches and blue water from a more affordable location with its own distinctive culture, and you have the added benefit of easy access to inland exploration.

 Embrace the local food scene.
-Food in the Caribbean is pricey because much of it has to be shipped in – this is one reason why all-inclusives are so popular in this part of the world.
-I’ve found the quality of imported items to be hit or miss, even at 5-star properties.
+Food in the Caribbean can cost a lot, largely because much of it has to be shipped in — this is one reason why all-inclusives are so popular in this part of the world.
 Become a vacation locavore and explore the region’s vibrant, nuanced cuisine.
-Many of the islands these days are growing and raising more of their own foods, with delicious results.
+Although the local topography limits large-scale farming, many of the islands these days are growing and raising more of their own foods, with delicious results.
+And of course, seafood and tropical fruits of all kinds are abundant.

-Anguilla, St. Maarten/St. Martin, Guadeloupe and über-chic St. Bart’s are foodie magnets, but for some of the tastiest and cheapest fare, seek out roadside stands and holes-in-the-wall on your island of choice.
+Anguilla, St. Maarten/St. Martin, Guadeloupe and über-chic St. Barths are foodie magnets, but for some of the tastiest and most reasonably priced fare, seek out roadside stands and holes-in-the-wall on your island of choice.
 Just ask around to discern which spots to hit and which ones to avoid.

 Set your internal clock on island time.
 Forget rigid schedules — you’re at the beach!
-Life in the Caribbean is relaxed and fluid, exactly as it should be.
+Life in the Caribbean is relaxed and fluid, just as it should be.
+Very little happens quickly here, but that’s part of the appeal.
 If there’s one perfect place to master the art of going with the flow, this is it.

 Relevant Links: